observablehq/plot/README.md

 Plot.groupX({y: "count", title: group => group.map(d => d.body_mass_g).join("\n")}, {x: "species"})
 ```

-However, if a channel is declared in both *outputs* and *options*, then the channel in *options* is computed prior to grouping and can then be aggregated using any built-in reducer (or a custom reducer function) during the group transform.
+However, if a channel is declared in both *outputs* and *options*, then the channel in *options* is computed before grouping and can then be aggregated using any built-in reducer (or a custom reducer function) during the group transform.

 ```js
 Plot.groupX({y: "count", title: masses => masses.join("\n")}, {x: "species", title: "body_mass_g"})